talemache/talemache.github.io/about.md

 ## Connect

-Feel free to reach out if you'd like to collaborate on a project or just chat about music, tech, or life in general.
+Feel free to reach out if you'd like to collaborate on a project or just chat about music, tech, or life in general, and if anything, thanks for visiting my little corner of the internet!